starlingfire/MMM-NextCloud-Tasks/README.md

 ### Note:
 If both conditions `startsInDays`and `dueInDays`are set both are checked after each other.
 So when one or both conditions are true the task will be shown.
+If you get a *WebDav: Unknown error!* just wait for the next `updateInterval`.
+It is likely that you fetch your calendar as well from your Nextcloud.
+My suspicion is that there are too many server requests at the same time.
+Also, it might be a good idea to use all different prime numbers as `fetchInterval` for your calendar and here for this module (called `updateInterval`) as this minimizes the occurrence of fetching the data at the same time.
+You can find a list of prime numbers [here](http://compoasso.free.fr/primelistweb/page/prime/liste_online_en.php).

 ### The glow effect:
 When you toggle a task there is a glow effect which strangely was offset.
 You will know what I mean if you see that there is s.th. wrong with the effect.